htutarkar67/ICT111-WatchMate-MVP/README.md

 - Users can use the chatbot without confusion.
 - Users can receive personalized movie recommendations.
 - Users find the prototype useful, easy to use, and helpful for movie discovery.
-- Feedback helps us identify improvements for the next version.
+- Feedback helps identify improvements for the next version.

 ## Files Added in Lab 07